durrantlab/protein-vr/README.md

 ## Compiling ProteinVR ##

 The vast majority of users will not need to compile ProteinVR on their own.
-Simply use the already compiled files in `dist/` or `proteinvr_web_app.zip`.
+Simply use the already compiled files in the `proteinvr_web_app.zip` file, available through the [Releases page](http://git.durrantlab.com/jdurrant/protein-vr/-/releases).
 If you need to make modifications to the source code, these instructions should help with re-compiling on UNIX-like systems:

 1. Clone or download the git repository: `git clone http://git.durrantlab.com/jdurrant/protein-vr.git`
 2. Change into the new `protein-vr` directory: `cd protein-vr`